 With the new equipment, the Bernal plant will be able to significantly reduce its discharge loadings to the water system.
+A view of the Smurfit Kappa Cerro Gordo mill water treatment plant in Mexico.

 Mexico - Teamwork improves Cerro Gordo mill water treatment plant